ResponsiblyAI/learn/index.md

 This unique course also brings together students from four institutes: Boston University, Tel Aviv University, the Technion and Bocconi University with instructors and teaching assistants from each.

-**Audience.** Multidisciplinary: LLB students (Bachelor of Laws) from Tel Aviv University, undergrad Data Science / Engineering students from the Technion,  undergrad & grad Data Science & Computer Science students from Boston University and LLM students (Master of Laws) from Bocconi University.
+**Audience.** Multidisciplinary: LLB (Bachelor of Laws) & LLM (Master of Laws) students from Tel Aviv University, undergrad & grad Data Science / Engineering students from the Technion, undergrad & grad Data Science / Computer Science students from Boston University and LLM students from Bocconi University.

 **Schedule**